-Home to the powerful and revered Mahakaleshwar temple, Ujjain is steeped in spirituality and undoubtedly one of the top choices for places to visit near Indore.
+Home to the powerful and revered Mahakaleshwar Temple, Ujjain is steeped in spirituality and undoubtedly one of the top choices for places to visit near Indore.
 Being one of the 12 jyotirlingas and counted amongst the 7 holiest sites of Hinduism, the town draws thousands of devotees every month.
 Ujjain also holds the world’s largest religious gathering, the Kumbh Mela, every 12 years wherein a 100-million pilgrims throng the ghats for a holy dip in the Shipra river.
-Other important shrines include the Kal Bhairav temple, Mangalnath temple and Harsiddhi temple.
+Other important shrines include the Kal Bhairav temple, Mangalnath temple, and Harsiddhi temple.

 Ideal for: Spirituality, Culture

-Distance from Indore: 45 Km
+Distance from Indore: 45 km

 Surrounded by mountains and covered with dense forests, Janapav hill is an underexplored gem & an amazing getaway for nature lovers and trekking enthusiasts.
 A scenic drive up the hill, Janapav must be visited during the monsoon season to witness the lush environs in their full glory.
 It has the distinction of being the birthplace of Parshuram and has a temple dedicated to the sixth avatar of Lord Vishnu.
 A pond at the top of the hill is considered to be the source of the mighty Chambal river.
-Janapav is a great picnic spot near Indore where you can spend relaxed moments while soaking in the picturesque views from up above.
+Janapav is a great picnic spot near Indore where you can spend relaxing moments while soaking in the picturesque views from up above.
 MP tourism has also set up a tourist rest house to promote and facilitate tourism to this wonderful site.

 Ideal for: Nature, Adventure, Photography